Bhagya Vastu | Premium Astrology & Vastu Consultation

 • Position kitchen in north based on plumbing convenience

-• Install staircase in building center for symmetrical design
+• Install staircase in building centre for symmetrical design

 • Postpone septic tank location planning